alukosdev/ccsp/laws/gdpr.md

 ### Chapter 3: Rights of the data subject

-Chapter 3 of the GDPR is titled "Rights of the data subject."
 The rights of the data subject contained within the GDPR include:

 - Article 12 - Transparent information, communication and modalities for the exercise of the rights of the data subject
 - Article 13 - Information to be provided where personal data are collected from the data subject